-Identified initially as Hull #385, USS Hornet CV-8 she was built at the Newport News shipyard in Norfolk, Virginia, starting in September of 1939.
+Identified initially as Hull #385, USS Hornet (CV-8) was built at the Newport News shipyard in Norfolk, Virginia, beginning in September of 1939.

-Hornet Launched by Mrs. Frank Knox, wife of the Secretary of the Navy.
+Hornet was launched by Mrs. Frank Knox, wife of the Secretary of the Navy.

 Hornet was commissioned.
 Her commanding officer was Captain Marc “Pete” Mitscher, who would become a recognized master of carrier warfare during WWII.

 Immediately after the Pearl Harbor attack, President Roosevelt tasked senior U.S. military commanders with finding a suitable response to assuage the public outrage and a daring plan began to take shape.

 An initial proof-of-concept test was conducted off Norfolk, VA.
 Two lightly loaded B-25s were flown off the brand new Hornet following completion of her sea trials.
 Following this success, 24 bombers were requisitioned and modified.

 Hornet departed Norfolk, heading for the Panama Canal and then on to Pearl Harbor to help staunch the Japanese threat.

 Captain Mitscher received a new set of Top Secret orders that would take the brand new ship on a very circuitous route to Pearl Harbor.